dremin/RetroBar/README.md

 Pining for simpler times?
 RetroBar teleports you back in time by replacing your modern Windows taskbar with the classic Windows 95, 98, Me, 2000, or XP style.

-RetroBar is based on the [ManagedShell](https://github.com/cairoshell/ManagedShell) library for maximum compatibility and performance.
+RetroBar is based on the [ManagedShell](https://github.com/cairoshell/ManagedShell) library for great compatibility and performance.

 ## Features
 - Replaces default Windows taskbar with classic layout